 Meetings and Talks

-Details of each talk are published on this website about a month beforehand, sometimes earlier, or email email@example.com.
+Details of each talk are published on this website about a month beforehand, sometimes earlier, or you can send an email to email@example.com with your queries.
 Evening talks are held at 7.30pm in the Soroptimist Rooms, 28 Otley Street, Skipton BD23 1HG.
 Talks are £1.50 for UWHG members, otherwise £3.

 2020 Talks programme